Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Semiclassics for SU(N) Yang-Mills theory: dilute gas of center vortices

-Here, let us review the semiclassical analysis of the $SU(N)$ Yang-Mills theory, and see how the dilute gas approximation of center vortices gives the confining vacuum.
+Let us review the semiclassical analysis of the $SU(N)$ Yang-Mills theory, and see how the dilute gas approximation of center vortices yields the confining vacuum \cite{Tanizaki:2022ngt}.
 We consider the $SU(N)$ Yang-Mills theory on $\mathbb{R}^2 \times T^2$ at a small torus $T^2$, and we take the 't Hooft boundary condition for $T^2$.